Hinckley, Ohio

 Unincorporated community in Ohio, U.S.

 Hinckley is an unincorporated community in Medina County, in the U.S. state of Ohio.
+It is located at the center, and is part, of Hinckley Township.

 History

 A post office called Hinckley has been in operation since 1825.
 The community has the name of Judge Samuel Hinckley, a land speculator from Massachusetts.
 A variant name was Hinckley Center.